alvaroyurrita/Construct-Themes-Showcase/README.md

 ## Tabs

-For some reason whenthe tabs are shown in both the touchpanel or the browser, some of them get pushed all the way up, even though they display fine under construct
+~~For some reason whenthe tabs are shown in both the touchpanel or the browser, some of them get pushed all the way up, even though they display fine under construct~~ Selecting all the offending objects and pressing the up and down arrow to make them all move up and down one step, fixed the issue